DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 # React Scheduler - Editing

 The Scheduler supports editing features including creating, updating and deleting appointments.
-Use the corresponding plugins to manage the editing state and perform editing operations programmatically or via the UI controls.
+Use the corresponding plugins to manage the editing state.
 The editing state contains information about appointment currently being edited, changes applied to a particular appointment, and appointment that has been deleted and created but not yet committed.
-Once a user accepts a appointment addition or deletion, or changes made to an appointment (clicking the Save or Delete button), the Scheduler fires the `EditingState` plugin's `onCommitChanges` event and resets the appointment's editing state.
+Once a user accepts an appointment addition, deletion, or changes made to an appointment (clicking the Save or Delete button), the Scheduler fires the `EditingState` plugin's `onCommitChanges` event and resets the appointment's editing state.

-## User Interactions

-The React Scheduler provide a functionality to manage the data source via user interface.
-End-user can add, edit and delete appointments by built-in UI controls.
-Rules below introduce to user's editing manipulations.

-### Add Appointment

-1. Double clicks a cell in a timetable.
-The appointment editing form will be shown.
-2. In the form, specifies required fields and clicks the `Create` button.
-This will create an appointment and add it.

-### Update Appointment

-- Double clicks an appointment.
-The appointment editing form will be shown.
-- Clicks an appointment.
-The appointment tooltip will be shown with an `Edit` button.
-The `Edit` button will open an appointment editing form.

-### Delete Appointment

-- Clicks an appointment.
-The appointment tooltip will be shown with a `Delete` button.

 ## Related Plugins